purple-dye/test-issues-and-pr-templates/CONTRIBUTING.md

 $ conda activate pdcomponents
 $ tox

-# If your modification pass the tests, congradulations it's time to push your work back to us.
-Notice that the commit message should be wirtten in the following format.
+# If your modification passes the tests, congratulations it's time to push your work back to us.
+Notice that the commit message should be written in the following format.
 $ git add . # git add -u to delete files
 $ git commit -m "fix(role): role.use must xxx"
 $ git push origin branch-name